Employment Basics

 Employment Contract

-I have found a job and I want to draw up an employment contract.
+I have found a job and want to sign an employment contract.

 Employment contracts always have to be drawn up in a written form!
 If you and your employer sign an employment contract, employment is established.
 Always ask your employer to provide you with your own copy of the employment contract and never sign a contract which you do not understand!
 Be sure to keep all documentation!